 The expense was originally posted to a budget where the expense did not ultimately belong.
 This can mean:

-- A high volume of Transfers (on a single Award, within a single unit, or individual PI) is an indicator of lack of Internal Controls within a department or unit.
+- A high volume of Transfers on a single Award, within a single unit, or by an individual PI is an indicator of a lack of Internal Controls within a department or unit.

-- All Transfers must be documented in MyFD and such documentation is publically available and open to review.
-Such documentation can indicate a lack of internal controls or exposure of inappropriate financial management practices.
+- All Transfers must be documented in MyFD and such documentation is publicly available and open to review.
+Such documentation can indicate a lack of internal controls or exposure to inappropriate financial management practices.

-A large number of days between expenses’ original posting and posting of Transfer.
-Transactions with a number of days greater than 120 is in violation of GIM 15 and should be reviewed.
+A large number of days between an expense's original posting and the posting of the Transfer.
+Transactions with a number of days greater than 120 are in violation of GIM 15 and should be reviewed.

-A large Dollar value of an individual transaction can be an issue are large transactions have bigger impacts on budgets and billing to erroneous sponsored awards.
+A large dollar value of an individual transaction can be an issue.
+Large transactions have bigger impacts on budgets and erroneous billing to sponsored awards.
 An incorrect large transaction posted to an incorrect budget for more than 30 days is an indication of a lack of internal controls.

 The following transactions are filtered out (not included) in the Dashboard: